busy-technology/BusyDesktopWallet/Windows/README.md

-# Windows version not available yet
+# Installation of the Busy Wallet for Windows operation system